SubmarinerApp/Submariner/README.md

 ### Not yet released

+* A directory view has been added, for users of servers that organize files by directory and prefer managing files that way.
 * Files can be dropped onto the dock icon to import them.
 * Empty artists entries are deleted from the local library on deleting downloaded items.
 * Move request handling into an off-thread queue.